Read an extract from Possession by A.S. Byatt

 A.S.
 Byatt won the Booker Prize in 1990 with Possession and was shortlisted in 2009 with The Children’s Book.
-Writing, she says, ‘is simply the most important thing in my life’.
+Writing, she said, ‘is simply the most important thing in my life’

-Antonia Byatt published her first novel in 1964 and, apart from an interlude as an academic, has been writing them – and short stories, essays and critical appreciations - ever since.
-Although she is known for her high intellectualism, on winning the Booker Prize in 1990, she famously declared – with perhaps a hint of a josh – that she would spend the winnings on a swimming pool for her house in France.
-Byatt says that writing is about ‘pleasure’ but it is a pleasure she takes seriously: ‘I, who I am, is the person that has the project of making a thing.’
+Antonia Byatt published her first novel in 1964 and, apart from an interlude as an academic, wrote them – and short stories, essays and critical appreciations – for the next six decades.
+Although she was known for her high intellectualism, on winning the Booker Prize in 1990, she famously declared – with perhaps a hint of a josh – that she would spend the winnings on a swimming pool for her house in France.